 Before you move on to the next step, click ‘Save’ so you don’t lose your progress.

-Once that’s done, you are ready to display your new form on your WordPress site.
+With that done, you are ready to display your new form on your WordPress site.

-Step 6: Embedding Your Form in WordPress
+Step 6: Embedding Your Contact Form in a Page

 To display your new form on your WordPress site, you can use the ‘Embed’ wizard within the WPForms form builder.